daveho/PygmyMarmoset/README.md

 ### Development

-You will need Eclipse and JDK 1.8 (or higher).
+You will need Eclipse and JDK 1.8 (or higher?).

 You can use the following steps to try out Pygmy Marmoset in a development configuration: